Earlier this month I looked at how successful $20,000 investments in a number of popular ASX shares had been over the last 10 years.

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

-James Mickleboro owns shares of SEEK Limited.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of WiseTech Global.
-The Motley Fool Australia owns shares of Appen Ltd. The Motley Fool Australia has recommended SEEK Limited.
+Motley Fool contributor James Mickleboro owns shares of SEEK Limited.
+The Motley Fool Australia owns shares of and has recommended Nanosonics Limited.
+The Motley Fool Australia has recommended REA Group Limited and SEEK Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 The Motley Fool's purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool's free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 2019